ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 To make sure that Gulp is running and everything is done perfectly, run `gulp` in the command line to execute the `default` task created in the `gulpfile.js` file, and the output should be similar to:

 ```
-[16:33:13] Using gulpfile ~/www/wordpress/wp-content/themes/gulp-wordpress/gulpfile.js
+[09:48:23] Using gulpfile ~/www/wordpress/wp-content/themes/gulp-wordpress/gulpfile.js
 [16:33:13] Starting 'default'...
 [16:33:13] Finished 'default' after 58 μs
 ```

 ## Speeding up Development with Gulp Tasks

-At this point, the theme is ready for new tasks, and it's time to go through some common tasks that could be used to speed up development.
+At this point, the theme is ready for new tasks, and it's time to go through some common tasks that you can use to speed up your theme development.

 ### Working with CSS (Sass)

-If you are using Sass to write CSS, two things needed to be automated, the first one is to compile Sass to CSS, the second is to use autoprefixer.
-Also note that I'm Sass as an example, if you prefer another tool like Less for example you will find a Gulp plugin for it.
+If you are using [Sass](http://sass-lang.com/) to write CSS, two main things needed to be automated, the first one is to compile Sass to CSS, the second is to use autoprefixer to add vendor prefixes to your CSS.
+Also note that I'm using Sass as an example, if you prefer another tool like [Less](http://lesscss.org/) for example, you will find a Gulp plugin for it.

 First, install [`gulp-sass`](https://www.npmjs.com/package/gulp-sass) and [`gulp-autoprefixer`](https://www.npmjs.com/package/gulp-autoprefixer).